 The long wave gas detection camera has a detector response of 10-11 µm which is further spectrally adapted to approximately 10.5 µm by use of a cooled filter.
-This makes this particular model of camera most responsive to Sulphur Hexafluoride (SF6) as well as many gases used in the chemical industry and several common refrigerant gases.
-The camera can detect many gases but it has been laboratory tested against 8 which are:
+This makes this particular camera model most responsive to Sulphur Hexafluoride (SF6) as well as many gases used in the chemical industry and several common refrigerant gases.
+The camera can detect many gases, but it has been laboratory tested against 8 which are:

 SF6 leak from a high voltage insulator